Authentication Error Occurred? Here Are 10 Proven Fixes

 Update Android firmware to the latest

-There are instances where an outdated OS version of your Android device may create hindrance in establishing a connection between your device and the WiFi network.
+There are instances where an outdated OS version of your Android device may create a hindrance in establishing a connection between your device and the WiFi network.
 You need to update your Android firmware to the latest version and then check if the problem persists or not.

 Step 1: Launch “Settings” of your Android device and then get into the “About Phone” option.